eh3rrera/ocpj8-notes/08-Java-I-O-Fundamentals/2-Use-BufferedReader-BufferedWriter-File-FileReader-FileWriter-FileInputStream-FileOutputStream-ObjectOutputStream-ObjectInputStream-and-PrintWriter.md

 [ObjectInputStream](https://docs.oracle.com/javase/8/docs/api/java/io/ObjectInputStream.html)

 ObjectInputStream allows you to read serialized objects (their class must implement java.io.Serializable) from an InputStream instead of only bytes.
-You wrap an InputStream in a ObjectInputStream like this:
+You wrap an InputStream in an ObjectInputStream like this:
 ````java
 class Test implements java.io.Serializable {}
 ...